 - 14.1 The SFO lays out various requirements for recording client trades and segregating and safeguarding of client positions and funds by all licensed corporations and registered institutions including the CPs.
 Compliance with these requirements is assessed as part of the routine market intermediaries' supervision program conducted by the SFC and HKMA.
-Article 13 of the CSRC's special provisions on Stock Connect lays out the requirements for registering SEHK Securities acquired by Mainland investors in the securities account opened by ChinaClear with HKSCC. - 14.2 HKSCC operates a principal-based clearing model and is not obliged to recognize any rights or interests of the CP's clients and ChinaClear's participants.
+Article 13 of the CSRC's special provisions on Shanghai and Shenzhen Connect lays out the requirements for registering SEHK Securities acquired by Mainland investors in the securities account opened by ChinaClear with HKSCC. - 14.2 HKSCC operates a principal-based clearing model and is not obliged to recognize any rights or interests of the CP's clients and ChinaClear's participants.
 As the CCP, HKSCC settles Market Contracts with CPs and ChinaClear as principal over a two-day settlement period and treats all collateral provided by CPs and ChinaClear as their own.
 As mentioned, HKSCC keeps securities deliveries on-hold until money settlement is completed on T+2 and T+1 in respect of Exchange Trades and China Connect Securities Trades respectively. - 14.3 HKSCC provides CCASS Participants with facilities to open various stock segregated accounts to facilitate the recording of their house and clients' stock holdings and their compliance with relevant provisions of the SFO (please see paragraph 14.4), but has no direct contractual relationship with any client of CCASS Participants.
-Clients' securities in CCASS are freely portable via transfer to other CPs. - 14.4 HKSCC provides one stock account to ChinaClear to keep the aggregate shareholdings of SEHK Securities for Mainland investors in omnibus basis.
+Clients' securities in CCASS are freely portable via transfer to other CPs. - 14.4 HKSCC provides two stock accounts to ChinaClear for Shanghai Connect and Shenzhen Connect separately to keep the aggregate shareholdings of SEHK Securities for Mainland investors in omnibus basis.
 HKSCC has no direct contractual relationship with any ChinaClear participants or Mainland investors.
 ChinaClear records Mainland investors' interests in their respective stock accounts with ChinaClear in accordance with its rules and procedures.